 Puerto Princesa, on the East coast of Palawan Island, is one of the most popular ports of entry/exit to/from the Philippines for yachts entering/leaving the Philippines from/to Malaysia.
 It lies below the frequent typhoon belt and therefore offers relatively safe anchorage within its expansive harbour.
 Puerto Princesa is the gateway to the central part of Palawan Island and from where most people access the World famous, St. Paul's Underground River, and is the starting point for most adventures to the acclaimed Tubbataha Reef.
-The city of Puerto Princesa hosts an international airport, with a new (2017) terminal building - I personally think they should have refurbished the runway before investing in a new terminal building.
+The city of Puerto Princesa hosts an international airport.

 Moorings In Puerto Princesa

 The Abanico Yacht Club (the blue roof, extreme right of the image above) manages and maintains six moorings immediately North of the port.
 The moorings are located in very shallow water with depths of around 2-4 metres only.
 Access to the moorings must be quite precise else you may encounter even shallower water - charts on Navionics Web App are reasonably accurate for the approach.
 To the West and North of the moorings are places to anchor in shallow water of 3-8 metres.
 Farther away and to the South you can enjoy more than 8 metres of water under the keel.